CarlosAlegreUr/Audits-By-CarlosAlegreUr/README.md

 | ---------- | --------- | ------------ | ---------- | ------------- |
 | 279.2      | 0         | 0            | 36.5       | **`315.7 h`** |

-> 📘 **Note** ℹ️: Practice means audits I've expected no rewards due to not fully conducting them.
+> 📘 **Note** ℹ️: Practice means audits I expected no rewards from due to not fully conducting them.
 I just spent time on them to learn and get exposed to more codebases.

 </details>